juliofferreira/ossu-introduction-to-cs/problem-set-2/ps2.md

 ## Problem 3: Hangman Part 2 - The Game

-Now that you have built some useful functions, you can turn to implementing the function ​hangman​, which takes one parameter ­ the ​secret_word​ the user is to guess.
+Now that you have built some useful functions, you can turn to implementing the function ​hangman​, which takes one parameter, the ​secret_word​ the user is to guess.
 Initially, you can (and should!) manually set this secret word when you run this function – this will make it easier to test your code.
 But in the end, you will want the computer to select this secret word at random before inviting you or some other user to play the game by running this function.

 Calling the ​hangman ​function starts up an interactive game of Hangman between the user and the computer.
 In designing your code, be sure you take advantage of the three helper functions, ​is_word_guessed​, ​get_guessed_word​, and get_available_letters​, that you've defined in the previous part!